Visualization enhances Problem Solving in multi-Qubit Systems: Introduction

-The process model of multimedia learning goes into more detail~\cite{stark2018emotional}.
-It divides cognitive processes into five steps: (1) the selection of the relevant verbal and pictorial information, (2) the organization of the information within working memory, (3) integration of the information with prior knowledge, (4) metacognitive processes like planning, monitoring and regulating, and (5) extraneous processes that are irrelevant for achieving the objective~\cite{stark2018emotional,https://doi.org/10.1111/jcal.13051}.
-During these steps, eye tracking data can be used as descriptions for cognitive processes.
-Typically, the number of fixations or durations is used to describe visual attention and engagement in processing the information that takes place in all five steps, while transitions between the corresponding areas of interest have been associated with a greater engagement in the integration of the visualization, especially in horizontal coherence formation, i.e., the process of matching the pictorial with the verbal information~\cite{https://doi.org/10.1111/jcal.13051}.
+Therefore, the number of fixations or fixation duration is used to describe visual attention and engagement in processing the information that takes place in all processes.
+Transitions between the corresponding areas of interest have been associated with greater engagement in the organization of the given information, especially in horizontal coherence formation, i.e., the process of matching the pictorial with the verbal information, and metacognitive processes~\cite{stark2018emotional,https://doi.org/10.1111/jcal.13051}.
+In the eye-tracking analysis within this work, we focus on process 2 (organization) to analyze intrinsic cognitive processes used for task solving that potentially influence performance.